Assistant Vice Provost for Student Academic Success

 A student will be removed from academic probation when their cumulative GPA reaches a 2.0 or higher at the end of a Fall or Spring semester.
 A student removed from probation will be in good standing.

-A student on removed from academic probation will receive a formal letter by email from the Office of the Registrar notifying them of their status.
+A student removed from academic probation will receive a formal letter by email from the Office of the Registrar notifying them of their status.
 The removal from academic probation letter suggests strategies and resources for improving academic performance and explains the consequences of poor performance in future semesters.

 Academic Suspension